Universal Orlando Discounts and Deals

 Have some time before you need your tickets?
 Undercover Tourist offers its best deals on tickets exclusively for MouseSavers Newsletter subscribers.
 These special prices are not available to the general public and are not published here on MouseSavers.com.
 They are provided ONLY through a “secret” link in the monthly newsletter.
 They also run special limited-time sales on a few tickets (often including Universal Orlando) in a Hot Deals newsletter once per month, so if you want to see those special sales you’ll want to subscribe to the Hot Deals alerts as well.

-This deeply discounted Annual Pass has blackout days (mainly summer weekends, Christmastime and Spring Break) and does not include parking or food/merchandise discounts.
+This deeply discounted Annual Pass has blackout days (mainly Christmastime and Spring Break at Universal Studios Florida and Islands of Adventures and late spring and most of summer at Volcano Bay for the 3-park passes).
+It does not include parking or food/merchandise discounts.

-- You can order it online at the Universal Studios website.
+- You can order it online at the Universal Orlando website.
 Florida residents pay a lower price.

 - The Orlando Auto Club South (AAA) office usually offers an extra discount or sometimes extra months on the pass.

 Holders of Universal Premier, Preferred and Power Annual Passes get 15% off the gate price of multi-day tickets when purchasing at the front gate.
 Seasonal Passholder get 10% off the gate price of multi-day tickets at the front gate.
 For most tickets this is less than the regular advance-purchase discount for buying online, and usually much worse than the Undercover Tourist discount.
 There is no discount for 1-day tickets.